vichargrave/vichargrave.github.io/_posts/2019-12-24-read-the-docs-made-simple-1.md

         └── index.rst
 {% endhighlight %}

-File you edit to create your document are contained in the `source` directory.
-To build your first document:
+The files you edit to create your document are contained in the *restdoc/source* directory.
+To build your first document, run these commands:

 {% highlight bash%}
 (starterdoc) % cd restdoc
 (starterdoc) % make clean html
 {% endhighlight %}

-The directory structure of you project will then look like this:
+The structure of teh *restdoc* directory looks like this:

 {% highlight bash%}
 .